What Can Sales Managers and Representatives Gain From a CRM?

 3. CRMs Replace Outdated Processes

 CRMs are designed to save you time with input that is customized to the way you do business.
-You have the ability to segment your contacts and log all activities and communication in one place.
+You can segment your contacts and log all activities and communication in one place.

 4. Keeps You Organized and on Task